adeoke/django-quarantine-workout-graphql/README.md

 # Starting the server locally

-The application should now be all set up and ready to use.
+At this point you should be all set to start the application running on the Django server.
-Finally, to test your configuration start the Django server (the default port is 8000), with by running:
+To launch the Django server go to the project root on the termial and input:

 ```shell script
 $ inv run-server
 ```

-This will start the server on `localhost:8000` (if you wish to change the default port run the task instead with command `inv run-server --port=MY_PORT_HERE`).
+This will start the server on `localhost:8000` (if you wish to change the default port run the task instead with command `inv run-server --port=MY_PORT_HERE`) replacing the port with the port of your choice.

-Replacing the port with the port of your choice.
-Note that regardless of the port that you choose, the process will now run in the terminal window until you end the server by issuing a `control AND c` to cancel the process.
-So it is *advisable* to start a new terminal on the project root and ensure that you change into the same environment with the command `pipenv shell` again.
+**The server will continue to run until you input key combination `CONTROL AND c`.
+Also its good to note that the process will run in the terminal until its stopped.
+For that reason I recommend opening another terminal window at the project root for further commands.**

-In your browser you can now visit the url `http://localhost:8000/graphql/` to view the GraphiQL editor:
+You can now view the GraphiQL web browser interface by going to url `http://localhost:8000/graphql/`.

+See screenshot below for an example output:

 ![](/images/graphiql_localhost.png)

 # Running the tests locally

-A good place to start to make sure that the application is up and running is to run the end to end and snapshot tests.
+With the appliaction running you can now run tests against it.

-Again, go to the project root in the terminal change to the pipenv environment (`pipenv shell`) and input:
+Ensure that you are in the project root and wihin the virtual environment (open the terminal at the project root and input `pipenv shell`).

+Run all tests with command:

 ```shell script
 $ inv run-all-tests